STI joins Asia rally, nears 3,000-level again

 This was despite executive chairman Kwek Leng Beng's attempt to defend recent appointments to the board as an addition of diverse skills and perspectives.

-"And when adding the benefit that investors will no longer be held hostage to the previous White House collective confusion on domestic and external policy, it is no wonder why the Street is still popping the New Year champaign corks, basking in the afterglow of the rally party which is looking to extend as we progress into 2021."
+"And when adding the benefit that investors will no longer be held hostage to the previous White House's collective confusion on domestic and external policy, it is no wonder why the Street is still popping the New Year champagne corks, basking in the afterglow of the rally party which is looking to extend as we progress into 2021."

 BT is now on Telegram!